rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 ## Tetsugi no maki　手次之巻

 The *Tetsugi no maki* (手次之巻)[^1] is a version of the scroll written by Sakai Shichiemon of Hayashizaki Tamiya-ryū in 1706 and conferred as a menkyo kaiden to Sakai Jūbei Nagateru.
 The scroll contains added commentary, most likely by Nagateru, in the spaces between the lines.
-I will be referring to these notes below.
+I have numbered these notes and will be referring to them below at the place where they appear in the scroll.

 ### 三部